anderssoegaard/anderssoegaard.github.io/index.md

 Søgaard, Anders; Haugereid, Petter.
 2005.
 Functionality in grammar design.
 Stefan Werner (ed.), Proceedings of The 15th Nordic Conference of Computational Linguistics.
 Joensuu: University of Joensuu Electronic Publications in Linguistics and Language Technology, vol. 1.
 Pp. 193-202.

 Søgaard, Anders.
 2005.
 Model generation in a dynamic environment.
 Proceedings of Logic and Engineering of Natural Language Semantics 2005.
 Kitakyushu, Japan.
+[Springer](https://link.springer.com/chapter/10.1007/11780496_15)

 Søgaard, Anders.
 2005.
 Extending the HPSG Grammar Matrix with richer lexical semantics.
 Proceedings of The 3rd International Workshop on Generative Approaches to the Lexicon.
 Geneva, Switzerland.
-[PDF]

 ### 2004
 Søgaard, Anders.
 2004.
 A compound matrix.
 Proceedings of The 11th International Conference on Head-Driven Phrase Structure Grammar (HPSG).
 Leuven, Belgium.
+[PDF](http://web.stanford.edu/group/cslipublications/cslipublications/HPSG/2004/sogaard.pdf)

 Søgaard, Anders.
 2004.
 On appropriateness as a relation between ontologies.
 International Conference on Formal Ontology in Information Systems.
 Torino, Italy.